 An incapacity of the Vice President-Publications that does not constitute a vacancy of office shall be determined by the Board of Governors, or by the Executive Committee, if the incapacity occurs at a time when it is not feasible to convene a meeting of the Board of Governors and there is a need for action.
 In addition, the Vice President-Publications may declare a condition of incapacity and the duration thereof by written communication to the President.
 During such incapacity, the immediate Past Vice President-Publications shall assume the duties of the Vice President-Publications.
-If the immediate Past Vice President-Publications is unavailable or incapacitated, the Board of Governors shall designate an individual to assume the duties of the Vice President-Publications, the Board of Governors will hold an election to fill the vacancy.
+If the immediate Past Vice President-Publications is unavailable or incapacitated, the Board of Governors shall designate an individual to assume the duties of the Vice President-Publications.
+In the event of a vacancy of the Vice President-Publications, the Board of Governors will hold an election to fill the vacancy.